darktable-org/dtdocs/content/module-reference/processing-modules/enlarge-canvas.md

 applicable-version: 4.8
 ---

-Grow the size of the image canvas and fill the background with the selected color.
+Increase the size of the image canvas and fill the additional area with the selected color.

 # module controls

 percent left
-: Set the size of the enlargement to the left side of the image.
+: The amount of enlargement to the left of the image.

 percent right
-: Set the size of the enlargement to the right side of the image.
+: The amount of enlargement to the right of the image.

 percent top
-: Set the size of the enlargement to the top of the image.
+: The amount of enlargement to the top of the image.

 percent bottom
-: Set the size of the enlargement to the bottom of the image.
+: The amount of enlargement to the bottom of the image.

 color
-: Select the color of the enlarged part of the image.
+: The color with which to fill the additional area.